lllyasviel/ControlNet-v1-1-nightly/README.md

 ![p](github_misc/10.png)

 This is OneFormer.
 This method is SOTA.
-The ControlNet team made significant efforts to remove necessary dependencies so that anyone can use this model in nearly any environment without worrying about many difficult dependencies.
+The ControlNet team made significant efforts to remove unnecessary dependencies so that anyone can use this model in nearly any environment without worrying about many difficult dependencies.

 ![p](github_misc/11.png)